-The following set of requirements applies to "Automated Lane Keeping System (ALKS) for low speed application", a system which is initiated/activated by the driver and which keeps the vehicle within its lane by influencing the lateral movement of the vehicle and controls the longitudinal movement of the vehicle for extended periods without further driver command/confirmation at the speed of [60] km/h or below under the condition when following a frontal vehicle.
+The following set of requirements applies to "Automated Lane Keeping System (ALKS) for low speed application" for categories M1 and N1[t1], a system which is initiated/activated by the driver and which keeps the vehicle within its lane by influencing the lateral movement of the vehicle and controls the longitudinal movement of the vehicle for extended periods without further driver command/confirmation at the-low speed of [60] km/h or below[t2] under the condition when the ego vehicle is following a frontal leading vehicle within the same lane[t3].

-- 2.1.1.
-This system applies to vehicles of categories M1. - 2.2.
+2.1.1.
+This system applies to vehicles of categories M4[t4]

+- 2.2.
 Definitions - 2.2.1 "Transition demand" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system to human driver control.
-This request given from the system to the human driver indicates the transition phase.[RJ1] - 2.2.2.
+This request given from the system to the human driver indicates the transition phase. - 2.2.2.
 "Transition phase" means the duration of the transition demand. - 2.2.3.
-"Planed event" is a situation which is known {in advance}, e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which [may] require[s] a transition demand. - 2.2.4.
-"Unplaned event" is a situation which is unknown [in advance], but assumed as very-likely in-to\happening, e.g. [road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision)] and which requires a transition demand.
-[RJ2][RJ3]
+"Planed event" is a situation which is known {in advance}, e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which requires a transition demand. - 2.2.4.
+"Unplaned event" is a situation which is unknown {in advance}, but assumed as very likely in happening, e.g. [road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision)] and which requires a transition demand.

 - 2.2.5.
-"Imminent danger" describes a situation or an event which leads [RJ4] to a collision of the vehicle with another road user or an obstacle unless an emergency manoeuvre is executed. - 2.2.6.
-"Minimum risk manoeuvre" means a procedure aimed at minimizing risks in traffic, which is automatically performed by the system after a transition demand.the transition phase[RJ5] - 2.2.7.
-"Emergency Manoeuvre" is a manoeuvre performed by the system in case of an sudden unplanned[RJ6] event in which the vehicle is in imminent danger of a collision [RJ7]-[and in case of insufficient lead time to transition the control back to the driver,] with the purpose of avoiding or mitigating a collision. - 2.2.8.
-"Operational speed" is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the system's visualisation technology. - 2.2.9.
-"Detection range" of the visualisation system is the distance at which the system can reliably recognise a target and generate an appropriate control signal. - [2.2.10.
-"Operating range" shall be determined from the value of the verified detection range after taking account of the deterioration of components of the visualisation system due to time and usage throughout the normal life of a vehicle.][RJ8] - [2.2.11.
-"Normal life" of a vehicle is understood to be [10] years or [160 000] kilometres.
-[RJ9] - 2.4.
-Activation and deactivation - 2.4.1.
+"Imminent danger" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle unless an emergency manoeuvre is executed. - 2.2.6.
+"Minimum risk manoeuvre" means a procedure aimed at minimizing risks in traffic, which is automatically performed by the system after a transition demand. - 2.2.7.
+"Emergency Manoeuvre" is a manoeuvre performed by the system in case of a sudden unplanned event in which the vehicle is in imminent danger of a collision [and in case of insufficient lead time to transition the control back to the driver,] with the purpose of avoiding or mitigating a collision. - 2.2.8.
+"Maximum Operational speed" is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the system's visualisation technology. the detection range.[t5] - 2.2.9.
+"Detection range" of the visualisation system is the distance at which the system can reliably recognise detect a target and generate an appropriate control signal. - [2.2.10.
+"Operating range" shall be determined from the value of the verified detection range after taking account of the deterioration of components of the visualisation system due to time and usage throughout the normal life of a vehicle.]

+[2.2.11.
+"Normal life" of a vehicle is understood to be [10] years or [160-000] kilometres.

+2.4.
+Activation and deactivation

+- 2.4.1.
 The vehicle shall be equipped with means for the driver to activate (active mode) and deactivate (off mode) the system. - 2.4.2.
 The default status of the system shall be in off mode at the initiation of each new engine start/run cycle.
 This requirement does not apply when a new engine start/run cycle is performed automatically, e.g. by the operation of a stop/start system. - 2.4.3.
 The system shall be active only after a deliberate action by the driver.